-In the case of multi-diagnostic inference, it is more practical to separate out overall likelihood for all data into a product of the likelihoods for each diagnostic system.
+In multi-diagnostic inference, it is often practical to separate out the overall likelihood for all data into a product of the likelihoods for each diagnostic system.
 Let the dataset for the Thomson scattering system and Langmuir probes be labelled $\mathscr{D}{ts}$ and $\mathscr{D}{lp}$ respectively.
 We will separate out the data for each filtered camera, such that data for the i'th camera is represented by $\mathscr{D}{fc,i}$ .
 Again making the assumption of mutual independence between the datasets, the likelihood for all data can be now written as

-At this point it is useful to consider how the structure of the log-posterior supports the object-oriented design approach discussed in section IIB.
-All terms in (6) (except $\mathscr{L}(\mathscr{D})$ , which is in practice discarded) can be evaluated independently - this allows each term to be represented as a single object, which contains all experimental data and forward models required to evaluate that term.
-The resulting structure of the system is illustrated in figure 2.
-This approach means that any of the terms can be easily included or excluded from the log-posterior, fulfilling one of the design requirements.
+All terms in (6) (except $\mathscr{L}(\mathscr{D})$ , which is in practice discarded) can be evaluated independently.
+From a programming perspective, this allows each term to be implemented as a separate, self-contained object, encapsulating all experimental data and forward models required to evaluate that term.
+This approach was used when designing the system, and the resulting structure of the code is illustrated in figure 3.
+This allows any of the terms to be easily included or excluded from the log-posterior, fulfilling one of the design requirements.